cockpit-project/cockpit/doc/protocol.md

         }
     }

+When the owner of the DBus name changes an "owner" message is sent.
+The owner value will be the id of the owner or null if the name is unowned.

+    {
+        "owner": "1:"
+    }

 DBus types are encoded in various places in these messages, such as the arguments.
 These types are encoded as follows: